Listen-Only headsets & Boom-Mic headsets for Ham Radio

 Foremost is a headset that is rugged enough to stand the abuse of the NASCAR Pit Lane and keep coming back for more.
 We used our own in the Pit lane while racing our Porsche GT3 Cup car for many years of faultless operation.2) Noise Reduction

 Tough Molded Ear Domes with sound insulation that provides 24dB Noise reduction from outside QRN and QRM in the shack or at that Multi-Op Contest station.
-Dual Layer Gel Ear Cushions, Cloth Ear Covers and Soft Pillow-Top Head Pad are standard on our deluxe "dream" edition headsets.3) Super Rugged Headset-To-Radio Cables
+Dual Layer Gel Ear Cushions, Cloth Ear Covers and Soft Pillow-Top Head Pad are standard on our deluxe "dream" edition and 10th Anniversary edition headsets.3) Super Rugged Headset-To-Radio Cables

 All of our Headset-To-Radio Cable Assemblies use Belden MIL-Spec cable materials custom made for us that have Kevlar reinforced 26 AWG leads with Teflon insulation that provided unmatched flexibility and strength providing a long life of trouble free operation.4) User Interchangeable Headset-To-Radio Cables